What are the optimal Communications job titles?

 - Chief Public Relations Officer (CPRO)

-VP of Communications Titles
+VP of Communications Job Titles

 Examples of Vice President level Communications titles include:

-- Vice President Communications
+- VP of Communications

 - Vice President Corporate Communications

-- Vice President Marketing Communications
+- VP of Marketing Communications

 - Vice President External Affairs

-- Vice President Corporate Affairs
+- VP of Corporate Affairs

 - Vice President of Public Relations